Indovia Field Division • Storycraft Mission Kit

 The Comic Cadet Training Manual, an activity based companion book.
 This is where the mission happens: prompts, training steps, and all the creative fun that pairs directly with the zine.

 A chapter of the zine has gone missing.
-Not a metaphor, an actual missing chapter.
-Your cadet’s job is to reconstruct it by creating a single scene as a comic page.
-One scene, built correctly, becomes a real piece of the archive.
+The cadet’s job is to reconstruct it by creating a single scene as a comic page.
+One scene becomes a real piece of the archive.

 Character identity building, story shaping, scene planning, panel design, and visual clarity, taught in a way that feels like an Indovian field assignment.